 Make sure to:

-After the procedure, you will spend some time in a recovery room.
+After the test, you will spend some time in a recovery room.
 You may be sleepy and confused when you wake up from general anesthesia or sedation.
 Your healthcare team will watch your vital signs, such as your heart rate and breathing.
 You’ll be given pain medicine if you need it.

 A chest X-ray may be done right after the biopsy and repeated in a few hours.
 This is to make sure your lungs are okay.
 After a transbronchial lung biopsy, you may be told to gently cough up and spit your saliva into a basin.
 This is so a nurse can check your secretions for blood.